Coveros-Archive/GherkinBuilder/README.md

  * Provide Tags for each Scenario indicating functionality of the Test Suite
    * Tags should start with an ‘@’ and have no spaces in them
    * By convention, tags should be all lowercase, and have dashes (-) separating multiple words
- * If the testing suite involves functionality being created from a JIRA issue, use the link icon to enter in the JIRA issue
  * Enter a descriptive title for the Test Case into the Scenario title
  * If desired, enter a description into the Scenario Description
  * For each Given, When, and Then step desired